Where should you set your sights if you were to live in Mexico?

 Isla Mujeres

-It has a relatively low population, but the people who live there are easygoing and hospitable.
+It has a relatively low population, and the people who live there are easygoing and hospitable.

 Isla Mujeres, often known as the “Island of Women,” was a Mayan pilgrimage site where women went to worship Ixchel, the goddess of the moon, childbirth, and fertility.